 - Possible exemptions: Possible Exemptions: International applicants may be exempt from the TOEFL/Academic IELTS requirement if by the time of matriculation they have earned a post-secondary degree from a formally-recognized/accredited university where the entire language of instruction and examination is in English.

 - English Conditional Acceptance (ECA): Master's degree applicants who do not meet the required level of English proficiency may be considered for conditional acceptance if all other admission criteria are met.
-Prior to enrolling in any graduate-level coursework, ECA requires an evaluation by the University of Denver's English Language Center (ELC) and successful completion of intensive ELC English courses including the Graduate Preparation Program.
+Prior to enrolling in any graduate-level coursework, ECA requires an evaluation by the University of Denver's English Language Center (ELC) and successful completion of intensive ELC English courses.
 The University's English Language Center's full-time intensive language courses may take between 10 weeks and 18 months to complete depending on placement test results and individual student progress.
 Academic classes may not be taken while students are enrolled at the English Language Center.
 Graduate certificate students may not be admitted through ECA.
 As an alternative to the English Language Center, if a student is admitted ECA, he or she may become fully admitted by submitting sufficient TOEFL/Academic IELTS scores, however, please note that the following deadlines apply:

 Start Term: English Proficiency Scores Must be Received by: Fall Quarter August 1 Winter Quarter December 1 Spring Quarter February 1 Summer Quarter May 1

 - TOEFL: A minimum score of 570 (paper based), 230 (computer based), or 88 (Internet based) is required for admission consideration.
 Generally, applicants should achieve at least 20 in all TOEFL subscores on the internet-based exam.
 When requesting official TOEFL scores, please refer to institutional code 4842 and department code 02.
 TOEFL score reports older than two years from the date of application are not acceptable for DU admission consideration.

 - Academic IELTS: A score of 6.5 or higher is required to be considered for admission.
 Each individual band score must be 6.0 or higher.
 Academic IELTS score reports older than two years from the date of application are not acceptable for DU admission consideration.